-With this Equal Opportunities Plan, IGB supports and promotes the statutory rights to equal opportunities for women and men in science in accordance with the "Agreement on the Promotion of Equal Opportunities in Implementation of the Execution Agreement on Equality (AVGlei) of 27 October 2008, amended by the decision of the Joint Science Conference of 22 April 2016 between the Forschungsverbund Berlin e.V.
+With this Gender Equality Plan (GEP), IGB supports and promotes the statutory rights to equal opportunities for women and men in science in accordance with the "Agreement on the Promotion of Equal Opportunities in Implementation of the Execution Agreement on Equality (AVGlei) of 27 October 2008, amended by the decision of the Joint Science Conference of 22 April 2016 between the Forschungsverbund Berlin e.V.
 (FVB) and the federal state of Berlin" (2020), and implements the "DFG's Research- Oriented Equal Opportunities Standards" (2018), the "Framework Recommendation on Gender Equality in the Institutes of the Leibniz Association" (2016), and the "Guidelines of the Leibniz Association Equal Opportunities Working Group" (02/2012), as well as the "Recommendations on Standards for the Work of Equal Opportunities Officers in Leibniz Institutions" of the Leibniz Equal Opportunities Working Group (Arbeitskreis Chancengleichheit).

-The IGB's Equal Opportunities Plan covers the central principles, objectives and measures to promote equal opportunities for women and men and regulates the role of the Equal Opportunities Officer.
-The aim of IGB's Equal Opportunities Plan is to enable women and men to participate equally in everyday working life at IGB and to achieve equal career development.
+The IGB's GEP covers the central principles, objectives and measures to promote equal opportunities for all genders and regulates the role of the equal opportunities officer.
+Gender equality at IGB refers to all genders and explicitly considers intersectionality.
+The aim of IGB's GEP is to enable persons of all genders to participate equally in everyday working life at IGB and to achieve equal career development.
 To this end, five areas of action are taken:

 - 1. Improve gender balance of researchers in all career stages at IGB through active screening and a balanced recruitment process. - 2.
 Stimulate career development of female scientists at IGB. - 3.
-Further enhancement of a women-friendly atmosphere and working conditions at IGB. - 4.
+Further enhancement of a women- and gender diversity friendly atmosphere and working conditions at IGB. - 4.
 Promote family-friendly working conditions at IGB. - 5.
-Alter societal perception of women in science.
+Alter societal perception of women and non-binary persons in science.